ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### How to set up logging

-You can change the agent's per-logger or global log levels using a conf file, environment variable, agentctl, or REST.
+The [log manager plugin](../plugins/infra-plugins.md#log-manager) allows you to view and modify agent loggers and log levels.
+You can change the agent's per-logger and global log levels using a conf file, environment variable, agentctl, or REST.

-The log level choices consist of one of the following: `debug`,`info`,`warning`,`error`,`fatal`, `panic`.
+The log level choices consist of one of the following:

+- `debug`
+- `info`
+- `warning`
+- `error`
+- `fatal`
+- `panic`

 ---